Khalid-000-ME/Nette-Fi/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🏆 ETHGlobal Online 2025
+## 🏆 ETHOnline 2025

-Sim-U-Fi was built for ETHGlobal Online 2025, demonstrating:
+Sim-U-Fi was built for ETHOnline 2025, demonstrating:

 - **Innovation**: First predictive MEV protection platform with multi-source analysis
 - **Technical Excellence**: Multi-agent AI system with real-time blockchain integration